Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Mitigations:

-* See [ISC Knowledge database on cache snooping](https://kb.isc.org/docs/aa-00482) for an example discussion on defending against cache snooping.
+* See [@ISC-Knowledge-database-on-cache-snooping] for an example discussion on defending against cache snooping.